Table of Contents

 Compensation For Pregnant Women Injured In A Car Accident

-- Pain And Suffering โ Compensates for physical pain and the emotional impact, such as anxiety and depression, caused by concerns for the babyโs health and pregnancy complications.
+- Pain and Suffering โ Compensates for physical pain and the emotional impact, such as anxiety and depression, caused by concerns for the babyโs health and pregnancy complications.

 - Lost Wages โ Covers income lost if injuries prevent the mother from working during pregnancy or after childbirth.